wensheng/hedera-sdk-py/README.md

 On Windows, if you get "no jvm dll found" error, you need to add %JAVA_HOME%/bin/server (i.e. C:\Program Files\Java\jdk-11.0.10\bin\server) to your path.

-see [examples](https://github.com/wensheng/hedera-sdk-py/tree/main/examples) for more example usages.
+See [examples](https://github.com/wensheng/hedera-sdk-py/tree/main/examples) for more example usages.

 For most examples, you need to set `OPERATOR_ID` AND `OPERATOR_KEY` environment variables.